asterisk/documentation/docs/Development/Reference-Information/Asterisk-Framework-and-API-Examples/Using-the-Configuration-Framework.md

----
+!!! info ""

-**Information:**  NOTE
+    NOTE
     All source code in this article is for demonstration purposes only.

----
+[//]: # (end-info)

 Configuration Loading Overview